Time’s Up: The Women’s March For Equality

 The Women’s March is a women-led global movement bringing together all genders, ages, races, cultures, political affiliations and backgrounds, and one year on from the first powerful march in 2017 – the first day of Donald Trump’s US Presidency – the fight for equality and human rights is stronger than ever.

 “We are coming together to pledge that we are going to make change in big and small ways.
 We will stand side by side, once again, in solidarity with our sisters, brothers and siblings around the world.
-Together we are strong and if we all work for a better world then time is really up for oppressors of women,” said the organizers of Women’s March London.
+Together we are strong and if we all work for a better world then time is really up for oppressors of women,” said the organisers of Women’s March London.

 Let’s take a look at some pics from the weekend, and continue to be inspired and empowered by this kick-ass, global movement that’s fighting for change around the world.